TLESORT/State-Representation-Learning-An-Overview/README.md

 - **Learning to Filter with Predictive State Inference Machines** , *Wen Sun, Arun Venkatraman, Byron Boots, J. Andrew Bagnell*, (2016) [pdf](https://arxiv.org/pdf/1512.08836)

+## End-to-end approaches:
+End-to-end reinforcement learning (RL) addresses representation learning at the same time as policy optimization, where current efforts tackle this problem normally from the point of view of stochastic optimization and exploration.

+## Self-supervision
+Self-supervised auxiliary losses extend the limitations of traditional reinforcement learning to learn from all experience, whether rewarded or not \cite{Shelhamer17}

 ## Against Priors
 * Learning Visual Reasoning Without Strong Priors